Tabberone Logo

 Copyrighted vs. Copyright vs. Registration

-An original work has "copyright" once it has been fixed in some tangible form such as written down or as art work, etc. It does not have to be published to have "copyright".
+An original work has "copyright" once it has been fixed in some tangible form such as written down or as art work, etc., provided it is copyrightable.
+It does not have to be published to have "copyright".
 But having "copyright" is not the same thing as being copyrighted.
-Copyrighted infers that it has been registered with the Copyright Office.
+Copyrighted infers that it has been registered with the US Copyright Office.
 Registration of a copyright gives the owner of the copyright the ability to sue in federal court and to collect statutory damages as well as attorney fees.
-While an unregistered copyright is not a bar to litigation, such litigation would have to be in state courts under common law provisions which are almost non-existent under § 301 of the 1976 Copyright Law (Preemption with respect to other laws).
+While an unregistered copyright is not a bar to litigation damages only accure once a registration is obtained.
+Few unregisterd copyrights win in court.

 simple hit counter